 You will want easy!
 Easy to wash and easy to change – envelope necks and domes are the go-to styles for ease and comfort.

-Cotton for summer or wool for winter – keep to natural fibres to minimize overheating.
+Cotton for summer or wool for winter – keep to natural fibers to minimize overheating.

 Some brands are more stain-resistant than others – they will get vomited/pooed/dribbled on – welcome to motherhood!
 If you’re not sure, then ask in our Facebook Group for brands that other twin mamas have used and loved.

 Cotton vests are a great idea as they add an extra layer of warmth plus a layer of softness under wool.

 Your babies will live in onesies/stretch-n-grows/ bodysuits for the first few months so purchase at least 5-6 per baby.

 GETTING OUT WITH YOUR TWINS